This is one seriously epic Best Life 'Back-Pocket' Adventure in more ways than one - and we can't wait to take you with us.

 The stunning beauty and relatively undiscovered wilderness of Moreton Bay and her islands are best explored by water, far from the crowded hot-spots.

-Our Moreton Bay Wilderness expedition takes you on a kayaking adventure to the most remote parts of the islands to explore hidden channels and sand dunes, watch the mystical marine life up close, camp under a carpet of stars, and summit one of the highest coastal sand dunes in the world.
+Our Moreton Bay Wilderness expedition takes you on a kayaking adventure to the most remote parts of the islands to explore hidden channels and sand dunes, watch the mystical marine life up close, and camp under a carpet of stars.

 We end our adventure at Tangalooma before catching the ferry back to the mainland.

 This will be a true Best Life Adventure for the mind, body and soul.

 Previous kayaking experience isn't necessary.
 You just need an adventurous mind and a moderate level of upper body fitness.
 We'll provide you with full training and safety gear on Day One.

 COVID POLICY - Best Life Adventures may postpone or cancel this Event due to Covid-19 travel restrictions being imposed by national, federal, state or local governments which limit travel to the Event and result in the event being postponed or cancelled.
 A decision on whether the Event will take place will be made prior to the event based on the most up-to-date information available at the time.